-Based on this data we make two observations.
-First, the execution time of HHRU is generally larger than the time required for solving the corresponding OVIP model.
-With the exception of the fourteenth instance, the execution time for solving the OVIP model is always less than one second, but the execution time for HHRU is usually larger, and it varies in an unpredictable manner: For some instances the execution time is relatively small, but in others it is quite large.
-Following is a possible explanation for this behavior of the heuristic procedure which, we believe, is consistent with its features.
-HHRU selects one materialized view in each iteration in a greedy manner, and terminates as soon as the total size of all materialized views becomes close to the storage capacity b (so that no other view would fit).
-If at an early iteration a relatively large-size view is selected, the procedure would terminate sooner than the case where all selected views in the early iterations are relatively small in size.
-As a result, the number of input queries has a relatively low impact on the execution time of the procedure, while the relative size of the storage capacity and the choice (i.e., size) of the materialized view could play a more significant role.
+Based on these data we make two observations.
+First, the execution time of HHRU is generally larger than the time for the corresponding OVIP model.
+Except for instance 14, the execution time for the OVIP model is always less than one second, but the execution time for HHRU is usually larger and varies in an unpredictable manner.
+One possible explanation for this behavior of HHRU is as follows.
+HHRU selects one materialized view in each iteration in a greedy manner, and terminates as soon as the total size of all materialized views becomes close to the storage capacity b.
+If at an early iteration a relatively large-size view is selected, HHRU would terminate sooner than in the case where all selected views in the early iterations are relatively small in size.
+As a result, the number of input queries has a relatively low impact on the execution time of HHRU, while the relative size of the storage capacity and the choice (i.e., size) of the materialized view could play a more significant role.